The Easy Way To Do A Water Cycle Experiment For Kids

 A water cycle experiment that you can easily recreate at home.
 If you have water and a bowl, you're good to go.
 Fun for the kids and makes it easy for them to visualize the water cycle.
 Step by step instructions plus video and PDF download @gallykids

-• 1 big bowl
+• One large bowl

-• sand, shells, or pebbles
+• Natural items like sand, shells, or pebbles

 A water cycle experiment that you can easily recreate at home.
 If you have water and a bowl, you're good to go.
 Fun for the kids and makes it easy for them to visualize the water cycle.
 Step by step instructions plus video and PDF download